 The Id Value data category has the HTML or XHTML id attribute.
 This attribute acts as local markup for the Id Value data category in HTML and take precedence over id information conveyed via a global idValueRule.

 The Elements within Text data category has a set of HTML elements defined as phrasing content.
-In the absence of an Elements within Text local attribute or global rules selecting the element in question, these elements are always interpreted as withinText="yes" by default, except for the elements iframe, noscript, script and textarea which are interpreted as withinText="nested".
+In the absence of an Elements within Text local attribute or global rules selecting the element in question, these elements are always interpreted as withinText="yes" by default, except for the elements iframe, noscript, script and textarea, which are interpreted as withinText="nested".

 The Translate data category has a direct counterpart in [HTML5], namely the HTML5 translate attribute.
 ITS 2.0 does not define its own behaviour for HTML5 translate, but just refers to the HTML5 definition.